5 more arrests as Louvre jewel heist probe deepens and key details emerge

 The choreography of a four-minute crime

 Key planning details have snapped into focus.
-Nine days before the raid, thieves stole a truck-mounted lift — the kind movers use to reach upper floors — after answering a fake moving ad on the French classifieds site Leboncoin, Beccuau said Wednesday.
+Nine days before the raid, a mover who owns a truck-mounted lift — the kind movers use to hoist furniture through Parisian windows — was mysteriously booked for a “moving job” on the French classifieds site Leboncoin, a site similar to Craigslist, Beccuau said Wednesday.

+When he arrived in the town of Louvres, north of Paris, around 10 a.m. on Oct.
+10, two men ambushed him and stole the lift truck.

-On the day itself, the same vehicle idled beneath the Louvre’s riverside façade.
+On the day itself, that same vehicle idled beneath the Louvre’s riverside façade.

 At 9:30 a.m. it rose to the Apollo Gallery window; at 9:34 the glass gave way; by 9:38 the crew was gone — a four-minute strike.
 Only the “near-simultaneous” arrival of police and museum security stopped the thieves from torching the lift and preserved crucial traces, the prosecutor said.